AlanSchoolCS/CouscousOS/README.md

 # CouscousOS
-My Computer Science Internal Assessment: an operating system with incorporated visualisers
+My Computer Science Internal Assessment: an operating system written in NASM and C, with incorporated visualisers